iLink-CyberShARE/SWIM-IT/Services/Python Model Processor/README.md

 > Localhost: swagger docs will be available at http://localhost:5000/swim-wb-py/docs/
 > Docker composer: swagger docs will be available at http://xxxxxx:5000/swim-wb-py/docs/

+### Live Open API
+A live Open API for the Water Balance Model 2.0 is available at: https://services.cybershare.utep.edu/swim-wb-py/docs/

 ## Contributors
 Lead Developer - Luis A. Garnica Chavira